aleksul/repid/docs/user_guide/initial_setup.md

 The framework is intentionally designed to separate those two parts and you may even have them in different codebases.

-With that said, for simplicity, most of the examples in docs are using `DummyMessageBroker`, which requires both sides to be run in one process.
+With that said, for simplicity, most of the examples in docs are using `InMemoryMessageBroker`, which requires both sides to be run in one process.

 ## Brokers